d-w-arnold/learn-git-github-jetbrains/sections/unix.md

 - (Mac OS) "Terminal.app", located at `/Applications/Utilities/Terminal.app`

-    - (Optional) Download and install [iTerm 2](https://iterm2.com/), an alternative to Terminal.
+    - (Optional) Download and install <a href="https://iterm2.com/" target="_blank">iTerm 2</a>, an alternative to Terminal.
 I would recommend mainly to proficient users.

 - (Linux) Your default Command Line application.